wardacoder/Multithreaded-Role-Playing-Game_A-Software-Design-Patterns-Showcase-in-Java/README.md

 **Java-based multithreaded role-playing game (RPG) engine** showcasing **professional software architecture**.
 Implements **Observer, Singleton, Template Method, Strategy, State, and Command** software design patterns, with concurrent threads for battle timing and real-time **gyroscope, accelerometer, and sound** input.
 All execution is synchronized and thread-safe for accuracy and performance.
+This project is a part of the Software Design for Engineers coursework.

 ---